HackYourFuture-CPH/hyf-elastic-bootcamp/week2/homework.md

   - Integrate into existing Task Search app

 _Optional:_
-Support deleting tasks.
+- Support deleting tasks.
 Deleting should delete from DB first, and then App Search.
+- Make app work with PostgreSQL and deploy to Heroku.